 If you would like to submit a panel proposal, email ACCUTE with the following information indicated clearly:

 - The text of the CFP to a maximum of 200 words

 If accepted, your CFP will be publicized to the ACCUTE membership in early or mid-September with a deadline for submissions of 15 November.
 This year, submissions will be sent to the ACCUTE office at firstname.lastname@example.org, then distributed to the panel organizers.
 Note that you are responsible for ensuring that submissions conform to ACCUTE’s proposal guidelines, as described in the final bullet point, above.

 The panel organizer serves as the first vettor for the proposals, and should follow our vetting guidelines.
 After you have vetted your papers, you will forward all the materials you received to the ACCUTE office, and paper proposals and/or submitted papers will be sent to a second external assessor.
 Any submissions not selected for your panel will go into the “general pool” and will be considered for the ACCUTE conference program.

 Submitting a Proposal to a Member-Organized Panel

-Persons submitting to one of these panel should send an email submission directly to the organizer(s) by November 1.
+Persons submitting to one of these panels should send an email submission directly to the organizer(s) by 15 November.
 Submitters are required to follow ACCUTE’s proposal guidelines for submissions (as described in the final bullet point, above).